stellar-paper/stellar/README.md

-# STELLAR: A Search-based Testing Framework for Large Language Model Applications
+# Replication package for the paper: "STELLAR: A Search-based Testing Framework for Large Language Model Applications"

 ⚠️ **Note:** Content for each section will be added soon 🙂